Suhai Aziz Talpur: 2018 Karachi Chinese consulate attack

 Talpur, as senior superintendent of the Karachi Police, led police units to the scene, as well as the bomb disposal squad and firemen.
 She was the first senior officer to reach the scene.
 She organized and led the two-hour battle that followed, in which all three attackers were killed.

-According to Reuters, her actions during the assault on the diplomatic mission have been praised "for saving countless lives."
-A photograph of her carrying a pistol and surrounded by commandos has attracted much attention on social media in Pakistan and China.
-She has also been nominated for Pakistan's Tamgha-e-Quaid-e-Azam medal, the first woman to receive this nomination.
+According to Reuters, her actions during the assault on the diplomatic mission were praised "for saving countless lives."
+A photograph of her carrying a pistol and surrounded by commandos attracted much attention on social media in Pakistan and China.
+She was also nominated for Pakistan's Tamgha-e-Quaid-e-Azam medal, the first woman to receive this nomination.

 Wider significance

 Suhai Talpur's entrance in the Pakistani police force and subsequent rise in its hierarchy are considered as important events in a culture where woman police officers are rare.
 Before her, only two women from Sindh had been accepted in the police.